kasiliwachiye/nft-native-app/README.md

 ## Installation

-Build `pronef` from source and install dependencies.
+Build `Pronef` from source and install dependencies.

 1. **Clone the repository**